Photons

 Too much sun can cause sunburns and skin cancer.
 Sunlight has some ionizing radiation in the UV part of the electromagnetic spectrum.
 Most of the UV is blocked by the ozone layer, but some still gets through.

 Not enough sunlight is also unhealthy.
-A lack of Sun exposure can lead a vitamin D deficiency.
+A lack of Sun exposure can contribute to a vitamin D deficiency.
+Also, not being in the sun can just make you feel sad.
 It is recommended that we get at least 15 minutes of direct Sun every day.

 Question: Which would damage a person the most: an ultraviolet photon or a gamma-ray photon?